gody01/ecovent_v2/README.md

     instead of IP address
   - this is not yer proper HomaAssistant Auto Discovery, but it seems to work on my network

+version 0.5.0
+* Mainly fixes from autmated checks and hopefuly some latency improvements
+  - Removed await coordinator in turn_on/turn_off and other interactive functions
+  - Some cleanup in config_flow
+  - Removed deprecated set_speed functions
+  - Fix error if _battery_voltage is None